Aashishsharma/Learnings/Design System/Design-System.md

 ![alt text](PNG/event-driven-transaction.PNG "title")

 ## 3. Reliability
 In scalibility topic, we saw how system can fail at various levels, so we need system reliability
+Largescale/distributed systems can fail
+1. Partially - any node / component failure
+2. Single point of failure (bring entire system down)

+System should be
+1. Reliable - continue to function correctly even in partial failures
+2. Available -
+3. Fault tolerant - ability to detect, handle and recover partial failures

+#### Designing fault tolerant system
+Using
+1. Redundancy - replicating critical components, secondary capacity is kept available in case primary is not available
+2. Fault detection
+3. Recovery

+**1. Redundancy**
+For stateless components just increase no. of nodes
+For stateful components -